Canadian National Railroad, Chicago, IL

 Nice stamp marks and gold patina.

-This relic has a smaller barrel opening then key above.
+This much older relic has a smaller barrel opening

 History - continued from above